-The RTPI, in conjunction with the Construction Industry Council, has developed a new Town Planning Technical Support Apprenticeship.
+A Town Planning Technical Support Apprenticeship is currently available.
 The apprenticeship is aimed at young people and school leavers looking for their first position in town planning.
-The apprenticeship will also benefit people working in a technical or administrative support role who are looking to advance their careers.
+The apprenticeship can also benefit people working in a technical or administrative support role who are looking to advance their careers.

 Download our brochure here.

 The RTPI is currently working with employers to develop a Chartered Town Planner degree apprenticeship.
-If you are interested in being part of the Trailblazer group or employing apprentices on the new standard once it is in delivery, please contact us.
+If you are interested in employing apprentices on the new standard once it is in delivery, from September 2018, please contact us.

 In you wish to employ an apprentice on the Technical Support Apprenticeship, then read our guidance and contact one of the learning providers.
 They can work with you to agree timings, delivery modes and costs.
 They can also assist in advertising, interviewing and shortlisting candidates.
-From April 2017, the Digital Apprenticeship Service will help you to set up an apprenticeship.
+In England from April 2017, the Digital Apprenticeship Service will help you to set up an apprenticeship.